-Liz Hingley is a British photographer and anthropologist working primarily on long-term multi-platform projects that intimately explore contemporary rituals, systems of belief and belonging around the world.
+Liz Hingley is a photographer, anthropologist and curator working primarily on long-term multi-platform projects that intimately explore contemporary rituals, systems of belief and belonging around the world.

 Her work has been published in Time, Le Monde, the Guardian, Financial Times, Economist magazine and New Scientist, as well as various academic journals.
 Liz is a trustee of AmberSide and curator at SIDE gallery in Newcastle.
 She is an honorary research fellow at the University of Birmingham and member of the Migration Research Unit at University College London.